andmagdo/matrix-link-bot/README.md

 Once done, however, it should be using [matrix-nio](https://github.com/poljar/matrix-nio), and have support for encrypted rooms

+You may also use my api code for downloading photos and videos.
+I do not need credit.

 ## To the real readme (a stub at this point TBH)

 You **MUST** do `sudo apt install libolm-dev` for encrypted room support